seperman/deepdiff/deepdiff/diff_doc.rst

 report_repetition : Boolean, default=False
     reports repetitions when set True
     ONLY when ignore_order is set True too.
 This works for iterables.
-    This feature currently is experimental and is not production ready.

 significant_digits : int >= 0, default=None
     By default the significant_digits compares only that many digits AFTER the decimal point.
 However you can set override that by setting the number_format_notation="e" which will make it mean the digits in scientific notation.